godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 The other thing to notice is how there is a :ref:`Raycast <class_Raycast>` node at the end of the pistol.
 This is what we will be using to calculate where the bullets impact.

-Now that we have looked at the potentially note worthy things, let's write the code.
+Now that we have looked at the scene, let's write the code.
 Select the ``Pistol`` root node, the :ref:`RigidBody <class_RigidBody>` node, and make a new script called ``Pistol.gd``.
 Add the following code to ``Pistol.gd``:

 ::